 The heir-apparent to former President Luiz Inacio Lula da Silva, Rousseff was re-elected by a narrow margin in 2014, but a recession and a cross-party corruption scandal put an end to any political goodwill she might have earned, eventually leading to her ouster.

-A statement from the spokesman for Ban Ki-moon said the UN Secretary-General had "taken note" of the impeachment process and Temer's swearing in.
+A statement from a spokesman for UN Secretary-General Ban Ki-moon said he had “taken note” of the impeachment process and Temer’s swearing-in.

 “The secretary-general extends his best wishes to President Temer as he begins his tenure,” the statement said.
 “He trusts that under President Temer’s leadership, Brazil and the United Nations will continue their traditional close partnership.”

 CNN’s Shasta Darlington, Flora Charner and Julia Jones contributed to this report.